 Things really get interesting at Cam-Rock 3 where trail builders had more than 100 feet of relief to work with.
 Single-track always challenges riding ability, but here the WORBA (Wisconsin Off-Road Bicycling Association) trail designers had rock outcroppings, gullies and other obstacles as well.
 They made the most of it.
 Expect to use all your skills and plenty of body English to get around with out dabbing a foot.
 On the newest and northernmost loop, riders will find an extreme six-foot drop and totally wacko spin cycle.

 The area around Cambridge, known as the Koshkonong Prairie, was once the largest Norwegian settlement in the country.
-You can learn more about the area’s early settlers at the Cambridge Historic Museum, 608-423-3327.
+You can learn more about the area’s early settlers at the Cambridge Historic Museum.

-Downtown, visit the Rowe Pottery Works Company Store, 608/423-3935.
+Downtown, visit the Rowe Pottery Works Company Store.
 The store offers Rowe’s full line of renowned handmade salt-glazed stoneware and redware pottery.

-You may notice lots of yellow #17 flags around Cambridge.
+You may notice lots of #20 flags around Cambridge.
 They’re for NASCAR racing hero Matt Kenseth, former Rookie of the Year and Winston Cup Champion.
 He’s a local boy, one of few northerners to make it big in the good-old-boy racing world of NASCAR.
-You can learn all about it, and get your own #17 flag, at the Matt Kenseth Museum and Fan Club Headquarters on the north side of town, 866-878-1717.
+You can learn all about it, and get your own #20 flag, at the Matt Kenseth Museum and Fan Club Headquarters in downtown Cambridge.

 If you’re a NASCAR wannabe, just clothespin a baseball card to your spokes and whisper “Vroom-vroom.”